• Menu

 Colorado Heights Camping Resort

-Located only a couple miles north of Monument on I-25, Colorado Heights Camping Resort provides two hundred and fifty RV-friendly campsites on a more than two dozen acres.
-It’s fast to access to Denver in 45 minutes and 30 minutes to Colorado Springs.
+Located only a couple miles north of Monument on I-25, Colorado Heights Camping Resort provides two hundred and fifty RV-friendly campsites on more than two dozen acres.
+It’s fast to access Denver in 45 minutes and 30 minutes to Colorado Springs.
 There is a general store on-site to equip you with whatever your camping needs are.

 • Closest town: Monument (2mi); Castle Rock (19mi)

-• Amenities: Special celebrations all summer including RC cars and boats, Death by Chocolate, Christmas in July and Hawaiian weekend
+• Amenities: Special celebrations all summer including RC cars and boats, Death by Chocolate, Christmas in July, and Hawaiian weekend

 • Address: 19575 Monument Hill Rd, Monument, CO 80132 (Map)